blorente/naylang-documentation/src/testing_methodology.md

 Tests as an educational resource
 ------

-Naylang aims to be more than just a Grace interpreter, but to also be an approachable Free Software [^freesoftware] project for both potential collaborators and programming language students the same.
+Naylang aims to be more than just a Grace interpreter, but to also be an approachable Free Software [^freesoftware] project for both potential collaborators and programming language students.
 Having a sufficiently big automated test suite is vital to make the project amiable to newcomers, for the following reasons:

 - Automated tests provide **complete, synchronized documentation** of the system.
 Unlike written documentation or comments, automated tests do not get outdated and, if they are sufficiently atomic and well-named, provide working **specification and examples** of what a part of the system does and how it is supposed to be used.
 A newcomer to the project will find it very useful to dive into the test suite even before looking at the implementation code to find up-to-date explainations of a module and its dependencies.